maz0r/cu80-flashguide/README.md

 Shortly after re-connecting you should see a yellow line appear in your QMK Toolbox window as per the below image.

 If you have a different message check out the [Zadig](https://docs.qmk.fm/#/driver_installation_zadig) troubleshooting steps on the QMK site.

+**for MacOS users you may have to tick the "Auto Flash Firmware" button for the device to be detected by QMK Toolkit!**

 ![dfu-mode](img/dfu-mode.png)